dennisvang/tufup/README.md

 *Disclaimer: It turns out there was once another package called [No-So-TUF][9] created by the author of PyUpdater.
 These packages are not related, and the matching name is a pure coincidence.
-The name did not appear on PyPi at the time our repo was created, nor did it appear on GitHub, as far as I know.*
+The name did not appear on PyPI at the time our repo was created, nor did it appear on GitHub, as far as I know.*

 ## Overview